emiliosheinz/loci/docs/architecture/decisions/0002-project-scaffolding-and-initial-architecture.md

 - **Multi-repo setup** instead of Monorepo:
   - Clear separation between apps/services.
   - Higher overhead in dependency management and cross-repo coordination, not ideal for a small team.

+- **Jest** instead of Vitest:
+  - More established with a larger ecosystem.
+  - Slower and more complex configuration compared to Vitest.

 ## Consequences